 Fortunately complications after shoulder surgery are uncommon.
 They include:

 - Infection (< 1 in 1000) - Stiffness.
-Mild stiffness is quite common but occasionally a full frozen shoulder can develop (8%) which will prolong your recovery by a few months - Re-tear or failure to heal: The bigger the tear the higher chance that the repair will fail or a re-tear will occur.
-This doesn't necessarily mean that your shoulder won't feel better and only a few patients will require further surgery or re-repair. - Failure to improve.
+Mild stiffness is quite common but occasionally a full frozen shoulder can develop (5%) which will prolong your recovery by a few months - Failure to improve.
 80% of patients will make a good or excellent recovery.
-15% will have some ongoing discomfort but will be satisfied with their outcome.
-About 5% of patients will have ongoing problems and some of these require further surgery.
+10% will have some ongoing discomfort and, perhaps, a sensation of instability, but will be satisfied with their outcome.
+About 5-10% of patients will develop recurrent instability, sometimes following a new injury, and will require revision surgery.